 How Do I Start?

-We’ve only recently figured out how to make successful wildflower turf, but it’s a problem which seems to have been cracked by our supplier.
+We’ve only recently figured out how to make successful wildflower turf, but it’s a problem which seems to have been cracked by a few people now.
 Its great virtue is that it is instant, and can create an almost immediate effect.
 Although you can include annual wildflowers in a seed mix, we often have customers complain that there is nothing happening in their meadow for ages while the perennial flowers establish themselves.
 Wildflower turf can be pretty diverse, but not as diverse or interesting as the better seed mixes, and of course it’s one size fits all; unless you have over 400 square metres to cover, in which case we can produce turf on a bespoke basis, there is one – albeit rather good – mix for everyone.
 You not only lose local diversity, but you couldn’t easily tweak the mix for a particular purpose either.
 You might want to encourage a particular species of butterfly by introducing its food plant, for example.
 I think it’s a cracking solution for some, however.
 Don’t be too put off by the cost; if necessary you can use a chess board planting system, alternating between existing sward or seeded squares and wildflower turf.
 This video is well worth a look: Wildflower Turf.
 Fab.